Metropolitan church St. Martyr Marinaphone: +359 32 623 276 link: http://www.plovdivskamitropolia.bg/

 After the recognition of Christianity with the Edict of Milan in 313 AD in the ancient city of Plovdiv were built an episcopal basilica and residence of the spiritual head of the diocese.
 The temple, existing in the time after this period, was built probably in V century and existed until the end of VI century, because it was destroyed in the Slavic invasions.
 According to studies of these researchers the temple was dedicated to St. Paul.
 The temple had been destroyed several times.

 In the middle of XVIII century the church was burned down again.
-Among the first donors in its recovery were Hadji Andon, Konstantin Mavrudioglu, Costa Atanasov and priest Yani.
+Among the first donors in its recovery were Hadzhi Andon, Konstantin Mavrudioglu, Kosta Atanasov and priest Yani.
 After that the prominent Ivan Koyumdzhioglu from Plovdiv, together with other locals, gathered more funds for the finish of the temple.
 It was finally completed in 1783 during the time of the Plovdiv Metropolitan, Cyril.
 In 1828 the construction of a new iconostasis for the temple, a pulpit and a canopy for the Holy See started.
-The woodcarvers who made this were Costa Koci and Costa Pasiko of Metsovo, representatives of the Debar carving school.
-The main donor, who donated funds for the construction of this unique iconostasis, was Dushko Petkov Moravenov of Koprivshtitza.
+The woodcarvers who made this were Kosta Kotsi and Kosta Pasiko of Metsovo, representatives of the Debar carving school.
+The main donor, who donated funds for the construction of this unique iconostasis, was Dushko Petkov Moravenov of Koprivshtitsa.

 When the construction of the new, bigger temple started, the earlier carved iconostasis was removed and when the church was completed, it was placed again.
 On the left of the royal doors of the iconostasis there was an icon of the Mother of God, the Blessed Virgin Mary, with the Divine Infant, and on the right – an icon of Christ the Savior.
 Both were painted by Stanislav Dospevski in 1868.